-15 mm bituminized aluminum as used in both Model One and Model Two will result in very short vabriation behavior
+15 mm bituminized aluminum as used in Model One will result in very short vibration behavior

 Acelec Monitors versus Church Bells

-Strangely enough, we are not interested in the behaviour of a healthy church bell.
-What happens when a church bell is old and cracked ?
-It will lose its beautiful sound because the unity in the bronze has disappeared - caused by the impact of the clapper over many years.
-This behaviour is applicable in exactly the same way, when creating a loudspeaker cabinet.
+Strangely enough, we are not interested in the behavior of a healthy church bell.
+When a church bell is old and cracked it will lose its beautiful sound because the unity in the bronze has disappeared - caused by the impact of the clapper over many years.
+This behavior is applicable in exactly the same way when creating a loudspeaker cabinet.
 Traditionally for instance, when wood or multiplex is used, a cabinet’s six panels are glued together.
 As a result, the hardness of the glue creates unity in the design and therefore it becomes more resonant than the individual panels.

-Whilst having reasonable internal damping, cabinet designs constructed with wooden based products (as above) or MDF, are just simply not stiff enough.
-As a result, acoustic energy created on the inside - will find its way to the outside over time.
-Time related events in music (for instance percussive instruments), are smeared over time due to the absence of rigidity in the cabinet and possible ringing - due to unity in the materials used.
+Whilst having reasonable internal damping, cabinet designs constructed with wood-based products (as above) or MDF, are just simply not stiff enough.
+As a result, acoustic energy created on the inside will find its way to the outside over time.
+Time-related events in music (for instance percussive instruments), are smeared over time due to the absence of rigidity in the cabinet.
+Ringing - due to unity in the materials used - can be the result.

 New Account Register